adopt-liveview/adopt-liveview/priv/pages/2024/04-11-listing-data-en_US.md

 ## Creating a new LiveView

 To list our products, we will create a new LiveView called `SuperStoreWeb.ProductLive.Index`.
 Phoenix projects like to follow this pattern: `YourAppWeb.NameOfSomethingLive.{Index, Show, New, or Edit}`.
-Create the folder `lib/super_store_web/live/product_live` and inside it, create a file `index.ex` with the following code:
+Create the folder `lib/super_store_web/live/product_live` and inside it, create a file named `index.ex` with the following code:

 ```elixir
 defmodule SuperStoreWeb.ProductLive.Index do